-- b.
-Regarding CQS1 non-financial bonds expressed in GBP, the available historical series of market yield indices for maturities from 4 to 9 years are incomplete and a reliable calculation of the long-term average spread (LTAS) is not possible before 1st January 2016. - Therefore for GBP non-financial bonds, credit quality step 1, the LTAS for maturities 4 to 9 years is obtained by linear interpolation of 3 and 10 years maturities LTAS.
+b) Regarding CQS1 non-financial bonds expressed in GBP, the available historical series of market yield indices for maturities from 4- to 9-year are incomplete and a reliable calculation of the long-term average spread (LTAS) is not possible before 1st January 2016.

+Therefore for GBP non-financial bonds, credit quality step 1, the LTAS for maturities 4to 9-year is obtained by linear interpolation of 3- and 10-year maturities LTAS.
 This interpolation is performed for all data before the 31 December 2015.
 It won't be performed for the data afterwards as reliable data is available.
-This rule does not apply to the current market yields, because for the time being it is possible to use the indices GBP CQS1 Non-financial. - c.
-The currently available indices for CQS4 and CQS5 do not discriminate by duration.
-Therefore, the market yield of sub-investment grade assets CQS4 and CQS5 is used for all maturities (i.e. a flat curve is used). - d.
-The market yield indices available for CQS6 are based on a limited number of constituents and the historical information available is not complete enough.
-For these exposures the market yield indices of CQS5 are applied.

-296. EIOPA will monitor the effect of these criteria and the improvements of the available financial market data
+This rule does not apply to the current market yields, because for the time being it is possible to use the indices GBP CQS1 Non-financial.

+- c) The currently available indices for CQS4 and CQS5 do not discriminate by duration.
+Therefore, the market yield of sub-investment grade assets CQS4 and CQS5 is used for all maturities (i.e., a flat curve is used). - d) The market yield indices available for CQS6 are based on a limited number of constituents and the historical information available is not complete enough.
+For these exposures the market yield indices of CQS5 are applied. - 14.2.4.
+EIOPA will monitor the effect of these criteria and the improvements of the available financial market data